Requirements for the M.S. and Ph.D. Degrees in Geoscience

 The plan is to be approved by the student’s G&E Committee, and made a part of the student’s graduate record.
 Failure to meet the schedule for deficiency removal may be considered as not making satisfactory progress toward a degree.
 In some cases, promising students with excessive deficiencies may be allowed to enter as Special Students and to petition later for regular graduate student status.
 They cannot, however, receive financial aid while in the Special Student status.
 Each case will be judged separately.

-A.3.3 If students were admitted on probation and they satisfy the conditions outlined at the time of admission, probationary status will be removed automatically.
+If students were admitted on probation and they satisfy the conditions outlined at the time of admission, probationary status will be removed automatically.

-A.3.4 Each student must maintain an overall GPA of 3.0 or better for his or her graduate career.
+Each student must maintain an overall GPA of 3.0 or better for his or her graduate career.
 Should the overall GPA drop below 3.0 at the end of any semester, the student will be given one additional semester on probation in which to bring it up to the required level.

-A.3.5 Grades of incomplete should be removed within the first month of the first semester (excluding summer sessions) following receipt of the incomplete.
+Grades of incomplete should be removed within the first month of the first semester (excluding summer sessions) following receipt of the incomplete.
 An incomplete that is not removed by the end of that semester is considered by the Graduate School to be an unsatisfactory grade.
 All incompletes must be removed before a degree can be awarded.

 A.4 CREDIT REQUIREMENTS